-Click on the check button if you want to change the number of lines in all the existing data items in this window.
-Otherwise, only future data items have the new scroll region size.
+By default, the check button is checked so that the number of lines is changed in all the existing data items in this window.
+If unchecked, only future data items have the new scroll region size.
 See "Toggle Buttons" on page 9-12.